-Here's a heartfelt testimonial from jazz icon Jean Kittrell, describing last year's show at the Sheldon: "How proud of you I was last night.
+Here's a heartfelt testimonial from jazz icon Jean Kittrell, describing Dizzy's show at the Sheldon in 2013: "How proud of you I was last night.
 It was my first time to hear Dizzy Atmosphere, and what a delight it was.
 Chris, you are a fine MC and an incredible violinist.
 Your guitarist is terrific, and your bass player gives you two excellent harmonic support and swinging rhythm.
-He plays the part of piano, banjo, drums, with ease as your solid bassist.
+He plays the part of piano, banjo, drums, with ease as your solid bassist."

 Jon Ferber has been one of St. Louis most prominent proponents of swing, especially adept at interpreting and channeling the guitar stylings of Django Reinhardt.
 He has performed and recorded with Swing Set, the Orbits, the Lettuce Heads, the Erin Bode Trio and the Western Satellites.

-Richard Tralles has performed and recorded with Swing Set and Diesel Island as bassist, vocalist and songwriter.
+Richard Tralles has performed and recorded with Miss Jubilee & the Humdingers, Swing Set and Diesel Island as bassist, vocalist and songwriter.
 His swinging sensibilities, percussive solos and soulful singing have added a lot to Dizzy's harmonic and rhythmic substance.

 Collectively influenced by an range of American (Joe Venuti & Eddie Lang, Stuff Smith), European (Django Reinhardt and Stephane Grappelli) and Latin (Antonio Carlos Jobim, Xavier Cugat) recording artists, Dizzy Atmospere demonstrates an enormous variety of repertoire, equally adept at playing America's greatest standards, vocally and instrumentally, interpreting the understated charm of Brazilian composer Jobim, or presenting the dazzling dance rhythms of Xavier Cugat.